 This article was originally published by CTV News Edmonton.
+You can view the original article here.

 Medical professionals say they’re concerned about challenges in light of the government’s move to scrap plans for a super lab in Edmonton.